Algorithms for Distance Problems in Continuous Graphs: Introduction

 Similarly to previous algorithms in the discrete setting to compute the diameter and the sum of the pairwise distances for graphs of bounded treewidth~\cite{Abboudetal2016,BHM20, CABELLO2009815}, the key technique that we use is orthogonal range searching; see also \cite{D22} for a novel application of this technique to compute the eccentricity and the distance-sum of any vertex of a directed weighted graph.
+However, compared to the discrete case, we need to use more dimensions in the orthogonal range searching because we do not need to handle only the interaction between vertices, but between pairs of edges.
+For the mean distance, we also exploit that the mean distance between two edges can be interpreted as a sum of volumes of truncated prisms~\cite{MeanDist23}.
+In fact, we show that this mean distance can be expressed as a piecewise polynomial function of bounded degree whose variables encode the distance between the endpoints of the pair of edges.
+The evaluation of these functions can be done efficiently for all pairs of edges in bulks exploiting that data structures for orthogonal range searching give the answer to each query in a structured way.

+Then, we turn our attention to planar graphs.
+By Euler's formula, the number $F$ of faces is the same for any embedding of a planar graph.
+We obtain the following result about computing $\diam(\HH,\GG)$ and $\mean(\HH,\GG)$ of a continuous subgraph $\HH$ of $\GG$, when $\GG$ is planar.
+Note that the time bound is subquadratic if $F = o(\frac{n}{\log n})$.

+\begin{restatable}{theorem}{thmplan} Let $\GG$ be the continuous graph defined by a planar graph $G$ with $n$ vertices, $F$ faces, and nonnegative edge-lengths.
+Let $H$ be a subgraph of $G$ and let $\HH\subseteq \GG$ be the corresponding continuous subgraph.
+The diameter $\diam(\HH,\GG)$ and the mean distance $\mean(\HH,\GG)$ can be computed in $O(nF\log n)$ time. \end{restatable}

-Finally, we investigate planar graphs.
-For any $n$-vertex continuous plane graph, we show how to compute the maximum eccentricity (i.e., largest distance from a point) over all points on the boundary of a face in $O(n\log n)$ time.
-Further, we show that the same approach can be used to compute the mean from all points of a face with respect to the continuous graph in $O(n\log n)$ time.
-This allows us to compute the diameter and mean of continuous planar graphs in $O(nF\log n)$ time, where $F$ is the number of faces, which is subquadratic, if $F = o(\frac{n}{\log n})$.
-(By Euler's formula, $F$ is the same for any embedding of a planar graph.)
+To obtain this result, we start fixing an embedding of an $n$-vertex planar graph $G$, obtaining a \emph{plane graph}.
+For any face $f$ of $G$, let $\GG_f$ be the set of points on the boundary of $f$.
+We show how to represent in $O(n\log n)$ time the \emph{eccentricity} (i.e., the largest distance from a point) for all the points of $\GG_f$.
+Further, we show that the approach can be adapted to obtain, also in $O(n\log n)$ time, the mean distance from each point of $\GG_f$.
+By iterating over all faces, we obtain the claimed time bound of $O(nF\log n)$.

-\begin{restatable}{theorem}{thmplan} For a continuous planar graph $\GG$ with $n$ vertices and $F$ faces, we can compute its diameter $\diam(\GG)$ and its mean distance $\mean(\GG)$ in $O(nF\log n)$ time. \end{restatable}
+Previous techniques developed for the \textit{discrete} setting~\cite{CabelloCE13,DasKGW22,EricksonFL18,Klein05} can be easily adapted to compute in $O(n\log n)$ time, for each \textit{vertex} $v$ incident to a face $f$, the vertex of $G$ that is furthest from $v$.
+These algorithms dynamically maintain a shortest-path tree from the vertex $v$, as $v$ moves along $f$, and the vertices dynamically store the distance from the source as a label.
+Adding to this data structure a layer to report the vertex that is furthest from $v$, that is, the vertex with maximum label, the result for the discrete setting is obtained.
+A similar approach can be used for the mean distance from a vertex incident to $f$; we just have to maintain the sum of the labels associated to all vertices.